-Kelly told Joe how Debbie kept getting worse instead of better and how Debbie being sick, scared Kelly and made her mad all at the same time.
+Kelly told Joe how Debbie kept getting worse instead of better and how Debbie being sick, made Kelly scared and mad all at the same time.

 Lets face it, being a parent to a child, let alone 3 children with diabetes wasn't easy then, and it's not easy now~

-I have it on very good authority that Kelly was mad at her parents for readmitting her to CHOP - and she refused to say goodbye to them at the 3rd floor elevators when they were leaving after settling her in - And between you and me, she still feels kinda bad about that.
+I have it on very good authority that Kelly was furious with her parents for readmitting her to CHOP - and she refused to say goodbye to them at the 3rd floor elevators when they were leaving after settling her in - And between you and me, she still feels kinda bad about that.

 During that week in the hospital, Kelly cried her eyes out to her friend Joe - and on a daily basis.

 And Kelly knew in her heart that Joe was right.

 The week ended, Kelly went home and things with her diabetes were better for a time.